 There’s no mystery here: the more things you own, the more time you’ll spend taking care of your things.
 Studies have shown that by decluttering and getting organised, you can reduce housework time by 40%.
 Cutting the clutter will also improve your mental well-being.

-If you struggle to find the motivation to get started or are not sure where to start or how to do it, my three-hour kick-start organising session is for you.
+If you struggle to find the motivation to get started or are not sure where to start or how to do it, my three-hour taster organising session is for you.

 Organisation Tip #7: Set up systems so your household doesn’t have to rely on you